 Identifying and qualifying patients to participate in clinical trials of our product candidates is critical to our success.
 The timing of our clinical trials depends on our ability to recruit patients to participate as well as the completion of required follow-up periods.
 Patients may be unwilling to participate in our gene therapy clinical trials because of negative publicity from adverse events related to the biotechnology or gene therapy fields, competitive clinical trials for similar patient populations, clinical trials in product candidates employing our vectors, the existence of current treatments or for other reasons.
 Additionally, the recent COVID-19 global pandemic has had and may continue to have a sustained impact on our ability to recruit and follow-up with patients either due to continued or renewed restrictions on travel or shelter-in-place orders or policies, or due to changes in patient willingness to participate in trials or travel to study sites in the wake of the pandemic.
 Additionally, COVID-19 related study site policies may create delays or setbacks in our ability to continue to enroll or to dose patients.
-For example, the enrollment timeline for OTL-201 has been delayed by at least three months, and the delay could persist for a longer period.
+For example, the enrollment timeline for OTL-201 was initially delayed by three months, and we may face delays in the future due to the impacts of the COVID-19 pandemic.
 In addition, the indications that we are currently targeting and may in the future target are rare diseases, which may limit the pool of patients that may be enrolled in our ongoing or planned clinical trials.
-The timeline for recruiting patients, conducting trials and obtaining regulatory approval of our product candidates may be delayed, which could result in increased costs, delays in advancing our product candidates, delays in testing the effectiveness of our product candidates or termination of the clinical trials altogether.
+The timeline for recruiting patients, conducting trials and obtaining regulatory approval of our product candidates may be delayed, which could result in increased costs, delays in advancing our product candidates or termination of the clinical trials altogether.